alejandroklever/PyJapt/README.md

     return LetInstruction(s[2], s[4])
 ```

-To report lexicographical errors the procedure is quite similar we only define a token that contains an error, in this example a multi-line comment that contains an end of string.
+To report lexicographical errors the procedure is quite similar we only define a token that contains an error, in this example a multi-line comment that contains an end of file.

 ```python
 @g.terminal('comment_error', r'\(\*(.|\n)*$')